Avlye/nlw2-proffy/README.md

 ### OK now but WHY SCSS instead of CSS?

-Both solutions are great, SCSS helps us to build more productivity and component based stylesheets for your apps without using alternatives like Styled-Components.
+Both solutions are great, SCSS helps us to build more productivity and component based stylesheets for your apps without needing to use alternatives like Styled-Components.

 ## 4. How To Use